 Awareness programmes in India: Pradhan Mantri Kisan Samman Nidhi Yojana

-In 2019 Interim Budget, the government announced fixed yearly income for all the small and marginal farmers.
+In the 2019 Interim Budget, the government announced fixed yearly income for all the small and marginal farmers.
 This scheme is expected to benefit about 12 crore farmers who have 2 Hectare land.
 Rs 6000 per year direct cash transfer will be done in the farmers’ bank account.
 It will be given in three equal parts of Rs 2000 each.
 Rs 75000 crore has been allotted for this yojna and the benefits will be provided from December 2018.
 It is a big push to the farmers’ income by the Modi Government.

 While the scheme is great it still faced criticism from the farmers and the opposition parties for providing this small amount to the farmers.